jyj5558/theta/README.md

 ## Step 2.
 Population data identification, download, and cleaning
 **Identifying population data**

-We need to find sequence data for populations corresponding to the reference genome assemblies that are available.
+We need to find sequence data for a single population corresponding to the reference genome assemblies that are available.
 For each species with an existing reference assembly (see [our Google doc of data](https://docs.google.com/spreadsheets/d/1u9Zxzcms1DdeV0k8qyJpFboO81r1Uvl8udIt8PRjUSk/edit#gid=235995469) for more information), we are looking for short read sequencing data that has been generated for a single population.
 In particular, the data sets need to have these characteristics:

 1. whole-genome resequencing data (not RNAseq, RADseq, etc., also check if it is exom sequencing data.)
 2. generated using the Illlumina Hi-Seq or Nova Seq platforms (not MiSeq) (Library should not be constructed for Reduced Representation or anything that substantially lowers "Bases")
 3. be comprised of paired=end reads with lengths of 150 base pairs or longer (paired end reads will  have R1 and R2 files)
-4. sequenced individuals were captured from wild populations (we will exclude laboratory-bred or other captive-bred populations; but please record this info, too, in "Notes")
+4. sequenced individuals were captured from wild populations (we will exclude laboratory-bred or other captive-bred populations; but please record this info, too, in "Notes") #THIS SHOULD BE CHANGED TO ACCEPT ALL RIGHT?
-5. sequenced individuals should all belong to the same population; this can be tough to identify for some species, so we will go with the definition used by the authors that published the sequencing data
+5. sequenced individuals should all belong to the same population; this can be tough to identify for some species, so we will go with the definition used by the authors that published the sequencing data (assuming there is an associated publication)
-6. a minimum of 8 individuals but ideally up to 25 individuals were sequenced independently (more than one individual cannot be contained in a single sequencing project); if there are  multiple files (SRAs) for one individual, choose the best one based on "Bases".
+6. a minimum of 8 individuals but ideally up to 25 individuals were sequenced independently (more than one individual cannot be contained in a single sequencing project); if there are  multiple files (SRAs) for one individual, choose the best one based on "Bases". #Minimum of 2 but 25max?

 There are two pathways to find these data, it is important to use both methods for all target species.